nycmeshnet/nycmeshnet.github.io/faq/index.md

 We are using an OpenWrt package made by qMp.
 This uses the BMX6 mesh protocol.
 We have added tinc tunneling so a router can mesh over the Internet when out of range using a secure virtual private network (VPN).
 We also have some members experimenting with and contributing to cjdns/hyperboria software.
 Let us know if you are interested in this.

-**Can I use my own router?**
+**Can I use my own different router?**

-The routers we currently support and recommend are the Ubiquiti NanoStation M5 for outdoors and the TP-Link TL-WR842ND for indoors.
+No, the routers we currently support and recommend are the Ubiquiti NanoStation M5 for outdoors and the TP-Link TL-WR842ND for indoors.
 Our [download page](../download) has our firmware for these routers.
-We usually have pre-configured routers at the meetups, available at cost- $30 for the TP-Link and $90 for the NanoStation.
-If you want to "flash" a different router with our software, it must have OpenWrt support and you will have to follow some very technical instructions on our github site.
+We usually have pre-configured routers at the [meetups](http://www.meetup.com/nycmesh), available at cost- $33 for the TP-Link and $95 for the NanoStation.
+We do not support other routers, though we will be supporting the TP-LINK TL-WDR3600 soon.

 **Can I install a router if I have no view or no rooftop access?**